robsimmons/dusa/src/language/README.md

     $a3 V X :- a X Y 17 (h X W) V.
     @s-4 Z V Q X :- @s-3 V Q, $a3 V X.

-(This part TODO) BUT WAIT!
+(This part TODO, maybe?)
+BUT WAIT!
 What if there's already a predicate that could serve as this index, because the program already contains a predicate `c` that's only the conclusion of one rule and that has this form:

     c V X Y V :- a X Y 17 (h X W) V.